kingkonghi/My-codes/CSCI3280 HW3/README.md

 i.Decompress your compressed file using example program. ii.Decompress your compressed file using your own programe.
 Then check whether the md5sum is the same with the original files.

-## Version of my function
-- V1.1.0: In compression part, the dictionary changed to use linked list.
-- V1.0.1: The size of compressed file gets smaller.
-- V1.0.0: The program includes full version of algorithm.